gr4y/fitbit-graphite.rb/README.md

 # Fitbit::Graphite

+*DEPRECATED*: This will be replaced with [github.com/gr4y/fitbit-graphite](https://github.com/gr4y/fitbit-graphite) in the future.

 The name of that project says it all, doesn't it?
 It fetches some of the data from the Fitbit API and sends it to an Graphite / Carbon instance.